Convert Calories to Kilowatt Hours

 How do I convert Calories to Kilowatt Hours?

-The "small" gram-calorie, equal to the energy needed to raise one gram of water by 1°C (exactly 4.
+The 'small' gram-calorie (also called thermochemical calorie), defined as exactly 4.
 To convert Calories to Kilowatt Hours, multiply by 1.1622e-6.
 For example, 25 cal equals 0.0000290556 kWh.

 How many Kilowatt Hours are in 1 Calorie?